Koli14/archive-generator/README.md

 # archive-generator

-NodeJS based archive generator, generates from your files and folders a pure HTML-CSS archive, with tree-view.
+NodeJS based archive generator, generates from your files and folders a pure HTML-CSS archive, with tree-view and breadcrumb.

 ## Usage